ChrisK91/Checklists/content/checklists/nutrition.md

   - low phostphate: lower intake to 25 %, substitue phosphate
 - aim for 100 % intake on day 7

+## Enteral Nutrition

+- aim for enteral nutrition to reduce risk for catheter associated infections
+- if nasogastric/orogastric tube is not feasible, consider PEG
+- Contraindications:
+  - disruptions of enteral motility (ileus, etc.)
+  - disruption of gastric emptying (consider pospyloric tube)
+  - severe uncontrolled hypoxemia, hypercapnea, azidosis
+  - absorption deficency
+- consider starting with water, use low flow rate in the beginning (start with 10-20 ml/h)

 ## Protein deficiency

 - causes: malnutrition, alcoholism, nephrotic syndrome, etc.